-The Central Suriname Nature Reserve comprises nearly 4 million acres of primary tropical forest.
-It protects the upper watershed of the Coppename River and the headwaters of the Lucie, Oost, Zuid, Saramaccz, and Gran Rio rivers and covers a range of topography and ecosystems of notable conservation value due to its pristine state.
+The Central Suriname Nature Reserve comprises nearly four million acres of primary tropical forest.
+Covering a range of ecosystems, it protects the upper watershed of the Coppename River and the headwaters of the Lucie, Oost, Zuid, Saramaccz, and Gran Rio rivers.

-The Central Suriname Nature Reserve was established in 1998 to link up three preexisting Nature Reserves named Raleighvallen, Eilerts de Haan and Tafelberg.
-Through the addition of significant areas in the process, the property now forms an immense protected area covering around eleven percent of the national territory.
+The Central Suriname Nature Reserve was established in 1998 to link up three preexisting Nature Reserves: Raleighvallen, Eilerts de Haan, and Tafelberg.

-The property is of notable conservation value due to its large scale and pristine state as an uninhabited and unhunted region.
-Its montane and lowland forests contain a high diversity of plant life with almost 5,000 vascular plant species collected to date, many of them endemic.
+The montane and lowland forests contain a high diversity of plant life, with almost 5,000 vascular plant species collected to date, many endemic.
 There are also areas of swamp forest, savanna and xerophytic vegetation on the granite outcrops.

-Among the Reserve’s 400 recorded bird species are the charismatic Harpy Eagle, Guiana Cock-of-the-Rock, and Scarlet Macaw and there are viable populations of numerous mammals typical of the region, including Jaguar, Giant Armadillo, Giant River Otter, Lowland Tapir and eight species of primates.
-Much of the property has yet to be inventoried and the true extent of the area's diversity is not fully known.
+In addition, there are viable populations of numerous mammals typical of the region, including the Jaguar, Giant Armadillo, Giant River Otter, Lowland Tapir and eight species of primates.
+However, much of the Nature Reserve has yet to be inventoried, and the extent of the area's diversity is not fully known.